Dublin is a fabulous city to explore. Just about everything is a walk or a tram ride away and some museums are free.

 Have a few hours free during the con?
 Stop by any of these places that are within 2km (1.2 miles) of the Convention Centre Dublin, in the North Quay/Docklands area.

 The map numbers correspond to the accommodations closest to the Convention Centre Dublin; you can use the hotel locations to help find other places to visit.
+Here are the hotels closest to the CCD:

 1. Spencer Hotel